FAQ-Florida

 2. For industry oversight inspections: if violations are noted, a copy should be forwarded to your maintenance provider and your elevator inspection company for assessment and/or correction.

 3. For Accident/Compliant inspections: if violations are noted, a copy should be forwarded to the service maintenance provider.
-We recommend discontinuing operation of equipment until compliance is verified.
+We recommend discontinuing operation of equipment until compliance is verified. - There is a new "orange" sticker in my elevator and the residents are up-set; why do I have the orange sticker and can I take it down?

 The orange sticker is an indication that the database maintained by the State of Florida currently shows that you are not in compliance with Statutory requirements for Certificate of Operation.
-Usually this means having satisfactorily (no violations or corrected violations) completed an annual inspection and/or remittal of annual fees to the Jurisdictional Authority (State/County/City) for renewal.
+Usually this means having satisfactorily (no violations or corrected violations) completed an annual inspection and/or remittal of annual fees to the Jurisdictional Authority (State/County/City) for renewal. - Can I get in trouble for not correcting the violations within the 90 day period?

-When one or more violations are noted, the elevator inspection report form becomes an "Order to Correct" and the building owner is subject to fines and/or penalties for failure to comply within the time frame indicated (90 days).
+When one or more violations are noted, the elevator inspection report form becomes an "Order to Correct" and the building owner is subject to fines and/or penalties for failure to comply within the time frame indicated (90 days). - What is a variance?

 A variance is the Enforcing Authority accepting an alternative to the specific requirements of Code due to a hardship with meeting the actual code requirements.
 The hardship can be due to existing conditions, financial feasibility, or newer alternatives.
-Requests for Variances to code shall meet the requirements of ASME A17.1 Safety Code for Elevators and Escalators Section 1.2.
+Requests for Variances to code shall meet the requirements of ASME A17.1 Safety Code for Elevators and Escalators Section 1.2. - For which violations can I possibly get a variance from?

 Variances for some conditions may be considered by the enforcing authority, either temporary or permanent.
 There must be a documented hardship with compliance; and alternative means of achieving equal or greater safety, reliability, etc. must be provided.
 Florida has been granting temporary variances for retroactive requirements of ASME A17.3 (Safety Code for Existing Elevators and Escalators) for up to three years.
-VAA has been assisting building owners with variance requests, and would be glad to provide guidance for specific situations.
+VAA has been assisting building owners with variance requests, and would be glad to provide guidance for specific situations. - I have a maintenance contract with an elevator company; won't they correct all the violations for me?

 Not necessarily, some items not covered by your agreement with the elevator maintenance firm will be the responsibility of the building owner or others.
-Check your maintenance contract or contact your maintenance provider.
+Check your maintenance contract or contact your maintenance provider. - What is an Evacuation Procedure and how do I obtain one?

 This is a written procedure required by code.
-We recommend ASME A17.4 (Guide for the Evacuation of Personnel), which can be obtained from ASME.org or by calling 1-800-the-asme (843-2763).
+We recommend ASME A17.4 (Guide for the Evacuation of Personnel), which can be obtained from ASME.org or by calling 1-800-the-asme (843-2763). - Is there a website I can visit to explain the laws and statues pertaining to elevators in:

 Yes.
-In Florida, visit this site(link will open a new window)
+In Florida, visit this site(link will open a new window). - Where can I find out what a violation code means?

-13. What are the things an owner/manager can do to be ready for an up-coming inspection?
+In Florida visit this page. - What are the things an owner/manager can do to be ready for an up-coming inspection?

 Inform the elevator maintenance firm to perform required safety tests for the elevator inspector to witness, and that coordination with the inspection firm is required.
 Keys for access to the elevator machine room and other spaces are required to be readily available onsite.
 Some logs and documentation are required to be onsite and available for the inspector: